Bruce Dinsmore

 Bruce Dinsmore is a Canadian actor.
-He voices Tubby Tompkins from The Little Lulu Show, Binky Barnes and David Read from Arthur, Rudolph the Red-Nosed Reindeer from The Secret World of Santa Claus and Greens the Frog from Mumble Bumble and has contributed motion capture and voice performances in numerous video games, notably as Paul Revere in Assassin's Creed III, Maximilien Robespierre in Assassin's Creed Unity, and Bill Taggart in Deus Ex: Human Revolution.
+He voices Tubby Tompkins from The Little Lulu Show, Binky Barnes and David Read from Arthur, Rudolph the Red-Nosed Reindeer from The Secret World of Santa Claus, Horace in Wimzie's House and Greens the Frog from Mumble Bumble and has contributed motion capture and voice performances in numerous video games, notably as Paul Revere in Assassin's Creed III, Maximilien Robespierre in Assassin's Creed Unity, and Bill Taggart in Deus Ex: Human Revolution.

 Early life

 Dinsmore was born in Vancouver to Ann (née Brown) and Norman Dinsmore.
 He is a graduate of the National Theatre School of Canada.

 Career

 He voices Binky Barnes and David Read in Arthur, Tubby Tompkins in The Little Lulu Show, Horace in Wimzie's House, and Jervis Coltrane and Mr. Hutchins in seasons 2 and 3 of What's with Andy?.
-He also voiced Bernie the Hermit Crab in H_{2}O: Mermaid Adventures and Poe the Spider in Spookley the Square Pumpkin.
+He also voiced Bernie the Hermit Crab in H_{2}O: Mermaid Adventures, Mike in the Cinélume dub of Winx Club, and Poe the Spider in Spookley the Square Pumpkin.

 Dinsmore also did episodes of the YTV series Prank Patrol and starred in the film The Myth of the Male Orgasm.